www-splitcells-net/net.splitcells.network/projects/net.splitcells.project/src/main/md/net/splitcells/project/repo/repos.process.help.md

     └─peer-repo-2
 ```
 The meaning of the variables:
-* The variable `$subRepo` is used mainly to push a tree of git repos to another server.
+* The variable `$childRepo` is used mainly to push a tree of git repos to another server.
   This is often useful, when the target SSH server is hosted by oneself and the repositories are nested.
-  `$subRepo` is replaced with `--relative-path + the name of the currently processed sub repo`.
+  `$childRepo` is replaced with `--relative-path + the name of the currently processed sub repo`.
-  For example, given a relative-path of `~/Documents/main-repo` and the command `git clone ssh://user@remote/home/user/Documents/main-repo/$subRepo`,
+  For example, given a relative-path of `~/Documents/main-repo` and the command `git clone ssh://user@remote/home/user/Documents/main-repo/$childRepo`,
   the following commands would be generated `git clone ssh://user@remote/home/user/Documents/main-repo`,
   `git clone ssh://user@remote/home/user/Documents/main-repo/sub-repo-1` and `git clone ssh://user@remote/home/user/Documents/main-repo/sub-repo-2`.
 * The variable `$peerRepo` is used mainly to push a single folder of git repos.